SUSTAINABLE FINANCIAL SYSTEM

 - well-being: investment that supports wider economic well-being.

 One of the key challenges for our work on a sustainable financial system is ensuring that our projects are relevant to the financial system of the future.
 This means being forward-looking in design and implementation.
 We are identifying and monitoring a short-list of driving forces that we expect to have a significant impact on the financial system.
 Our work will include examining each of the drivers, their potential impacts on the financial system, the UN's Sustainable Development Goals (SDGs) and the reaction from investors.

 Drivers of change within the financial system: demographics; technology; rise of emerging markets; structural changes of design of pensions; mistrust towards financial industry; regulation after the global financial crisis; financial inclusion.

 Drivers of change external to the financial system: rising inequality; environmental degradation; natural resource depletion; the erosion of multilateralism; the rise of nationalism; protectionism; systemic corruption; conflict.

-As we start each project, we will invite signatories to participate in project advisory committees to address those risks and issues.
+As we start each project, we will invite signatories to participate in projects.
 Signatories may also propose additional projects at any time.

 - Asset Consulting Services Review Advisory Committee (more here);